Calculation of LTV

 > 3

-Excellent: each customer brings in 3× or more their acquisition cost.
+Excellent: each customer generates 3× or more their acquisition cost.

 5. Best analysis practices (in Fincome)